Parity Sheaves and Smith Theory: Introduction

-by $*$-restricting and then projecting.
-One of Treumann's key insights is that the functor given by $!$-restricting and then projecting is canonically isomorphic to this one; it may then be regarded as a kind of formal hyperbolic localization.
+by $*$-restricting to $X^\vp$ and then projecting.
+This operation should be regarded as the $\vp=\mu_p$ analogue of hyperbolic localization (see e.g. \cite{Br}), relating mod $p$ topological data of $X$ to that of $X^\vp$.
+In particular, Treumann conjectures that $\Psm$ is well behaved when restricted to the subcategory of perverse sheaves on $X$ (see \cite[Conjecture 4.1]{Tr}, which the author establishes in several special cases).

-Let us fix a $\vp$-equivariant stratification $S$ of $X$, which induces in the natural manner a stratification also denoted $S$ of $X^\vp$.
-For any category whose objects are complexes of sheaves on $X$ (or $X^\vp$) with constructible cohomology sheaves, we will replace the subscript $c$ by the subscript $S$ to indicate the full subcategory spanned by the complexes with $S$-constructible cohomology sheaves. $\Psm$ preserves constructibility with respect to $S$.
+Let us fix a $\vp$-equivariant stratification $S$ of $X$, which induces in the natural manner a stratification also denoted by $S$ of $X^\vp$.
+It is shown in \cite{Tr} that the Smith functor $\Psm$ preserves constructibility with respect to $S$ and commutes with all the standard operations on sheaves.

-One would like to understand the behavior of the Smith functor on perverse sheaves, to which end Treumann has conjectured \cite[Sec.
-4.6]{Tr} that the image under $\Psm$ of a $\vp$-equivariant perverse sheaf on $X$ is a direct sum of shifts of projections of trivially equivariant perverse sheaves on $X^\vp$.
-A more natural conjecture perhaps would be that the image under $\Psm$ of a $\vp$-equivariant perverse sheaf on $X$ is a direct sum of shifts of perverse sheaves in $Sh_c(X^\vp; \T_0)$.
-However, there is currently no good notion of perverse sheaf in the relative Tate category, and it is unclear what such a thing could be, not least because of the aforementioned isomorphism $[2]\cong[0]$.
-We note that this is evidently not an obstacle to the definition of \emph{parity complexes}, as introduced and studied in \cite{JMW1},\cite{JMW2}.
+\begin{Rem} For simplicity, we will assume throughout that the stratification on $X^\vp$ consists only of \textbf{simply-connected strata}.
+This is not strictly necessary for much of the theory, but our results are most complete in this setting.
+In any case, this assumption is satisfied for many cases of interest to geometric representation theory. \end{Rem}

+We observe that the $2$-periodicity $[2]\cong Id$ of $\mathrm{Sh}_S(X^\vp;\T_0)$ makes it possible to define a notion of \emph{parity complexes} in analogy to the theory developed in \cite{JMW1}; we may then ask if $\Psm$ takes parity objects to parity objects.
+In cases when parity sheaves on $X$ and $X^\vp$ are known to be perverse, we can hope to use this to relate perverse sheaves on $X$ to those on $X^\vp$ in accordance with \cite[Conjecture 4.1]{Tr}.

-Indeed, we are able to define an appropriate notion of $\mathbb{Z}/2$-graded cohomology sheaves, which allows us to straightforwardly define Tate-parity complexes in $Sh_S(X^\vp; \T_0)$ with respect to a stratification $S$ of $X^\vp$ of the type considered in \cite{JMW1} and a corresponding pariversity $\dagger$ (hidden from the notation).
-In good situations, the Smith functor sends parity complexes to Tate-parity complexes.
-However, this definition has the undesirable property that the projection to the Tate category of a trivially equivariant indecomposable parity complex in $D^b_S(X^\vp)$ is not indecomposable; in fact, even over a contractible stratum, it will be the sum of a non-zero even and non-zero odd part.
-This is the Bockstein phenomenon, and the correct remedy seems to be to replace $\bF$ by its Witt ring $\bO$.
+Indeed, one may define a $\mathbb{Z}/2\zz$-graded cohomology functor on $\mathrm{Sh}_S(X^\vp; \T_0)$, and define \emph{Tate-parity complexes} in terms of this functor.
+However, this definition has the undesirable property that the projection to the Tate category of indecomposible parity sheaves on $X^\vp$ need not be indecomposable; in fact, even over a point, the projection of the module $\ff$ will be the sum of a non-zero even and non-zero odd part (see Remark \ref{Rem: modular coefficients}).
+This is the Bockstein phenomenon, and our remedy is to replace $\bF$ by its Witt ring $\bO$.